 What happens to my shares if there is a trading prohibition?

-After a company has been a Commission-identified issuer for three consecutive years, the SEC will issue an order prohibiting the trading of the company’s securities on any national securities exchange or in the over-the-counter market in the United States.
+After a company has been a Commission-identified issuer for two consecutive years, the SEC will issue an order prohibiting the trading of the company’s securities on any national securities exchange or in the over-the-counter market in the United States.
 Trading in the company’s securities will cease once the trading prohibition in the order becomes effective.
 Investors holding these securities will have severely limited opportunities to sell the securities, potentially affecting the value of the securities significantly.

 Trading can only resume when the company has filed financial statements with an audit report by an auditor that the PCAOB is able to inspect and investigate completely, has certified that it has retained such an auditor, and the SEC has issued an order ending the trading prohibition.